A child’s autism diagnosis can affect the whole family, but it can also be positive news. Here’s why.

 When a child receives an autism diagnosis, some caregivers may not be able to get appropriate support for their child due to their location, availability of services, or financial situation.

 In Buerkens’ experience, oftentimes families feel guilty for having a range of emotions regarding their child’s autism diagnosis, including fear, anxiety, and frustration.
-They might not know how best to support their child, or whom they can trust regarding treatment and support.
+They might not know how best to support their child, or whom they can trust regarding support.

 Research from 2009 shows that mothers of autistic children, who tend to be a child’s primary caregiver and decision maker, experienced more stress and fatigue than mothers of children without ASD.